aodn/python-aodncore/docs/_sources/quickstartdoc.rst.txt

     class MyHandler(HandlerBase):
         def preprocess(self):
+            # query the storage for all objects with a given prefix
+            prefix = 'Department_of_Defence/DSTG/slocum_glider/Perth'

-            results = self.state_query.query_storage('Department_of_Defence/DSTG/slocum_glider/Perth')
+            results = self.state_query.query_storage(prefix)

+            for filename, metadata in results.iteritems():
                 # test the results somehow, usually  to see if there is a "hit" for a particular file

-    h = MyHandler('/path/to/input/file.nc', config=CONFIG, upload_path='/original/incoming/path/file.nc')
-    h.run()
+                print(filename)
+                print(metadata)

+            Department_of_Defence/DSTG/slocum_glider/PerthCanyonB20140213/PerthCanyonB20140213.kml
+            {'last_modified': datetime.datetime(2016, 4, 27, 2, 30, 8, tzinfo=tzutc()), 'size': 21574}
+            Department_of_Defence/DSTG/slocum_glider/PerthCanyonB20140213/PerthCanyonB20140213_TEMP.jpg
+            {'last_modified': datetime.datetime(2016, 4, 27, 2, 30, 8, tzinfo=tzutc()), 'size': 132122}